-Switzerland is not a Member State of the EU and thus not subject to the AIFMD and the respective rules.
+Switzerland is not a Member State of the EU and is thus not subject to the AIFMD and the respective rules.
 Switzerland has its own

-- (a) set of rules, laid down in the Collective Investment Scheme Act ("CISA", Kollektivanlagegesetz) and the corresponding Ordinance ("CISO", Kollektivanlageverordnung); and - (b) terminology related to funds or collective investment schemes ("CIS"), the term commonly used in Switzerland for any type of fund.
-Besides the law, the placement of CIS is based on rules published by the Financial Market Supervisory Authority ("FINMA").
+- (a) set of rules, laid down in the Financial Services Act ("FinSA", Finanzdienstleistungsgesetz) and the corresponding ordinance ("FinSO", Finanzdienstleistungsverordnung), as well as the Collective Investment Scheme Act ("CISA", Kollektivanlagegesetz) and the corresponding ordinance ("CISO", Kollektivanlageverordnung); and - (b) terminology related to funds or collective investment schemes ("CIS"), the term commonly used in Switzerland for any type of fund, as well as related to the terms retail, professional, institutional and non-qualified and qualified investors.